LibrariesHacked/librarieshacked.github.io/_posts/2019-05-12-mobile-library-data-scotland.md

 1. The information should be published as HTML
 2. There should be no reliance on colour for meaning
-3. There must be no missing information
+3. There must be no essential missing information
 4. There must be an accessibility statement

 The summary results are shown below, and full data is avilable [in a spreadsheet file on GitHub](https://github.com/LibrariesHacked/mobilelibraries-data/blob/master/organisations_scotland.csv).